Circuit structure-preserving error mitigation for High-Fidelity Quantum Simulations: Quantum circuits and enhanced error-mitigation strategy

 Our variational framework is presented in FIG.\ref{fig:mps}.
 Here, we highlight a single layer of our ansatz circuit, composed of $U_{3}$ and CX gates, and the full circuit consists of $n$ such layers.
 The optimization process is also outlined in FIG.\ref{fig:mps}.
 Initially, we prepare the target operator $U$ and construct a parameterized ansatz circuit $V$ using $U_{3}$ and CX gates.
 As shown in FIG.\ref{fig:mps}, each blue block acting on $i$ and $i+1$ qubits represents the operation $\text{CX}^{i,i+1}U^{i}_{3}U^{i+1}_{3}\text{CX}^{i,i+1}$.
 Each $U_{3}$ gate is parameterized by three angles: $\theta$, $\phi$, and $\lambda$, and is defined as

 The training process involves optimizing parameters of $U_{3}$ gates by minimizing the following cost function:

 where $\ket{\psi_{0}}$ represents an initial state in our simulation.
+For our simulations presented in the main text, the circuit $U$ consists of 5 qubit in total.
 In our work, such optimization can be achieved through the L-BFGS-B algorithm \cite{zhu1997algorithm}, which achieves reasonable convergence with as few as two circuit layers.
 A more detailed discussion of this optimization strategy is presented in Appendix~\ref{apvqa}.

 The workflow of our error-mitigation procedure for the above variational simulation is illustrated in FIG.~\ref{fig:error}.
 To ensure consistency in noise characterization, we integrate the mitigation and simulation circuits $V^{\rm mit}$ and $V$ with identical structures, which are both built by $n$ layers and execute them simultaneously on quantum hardware.
 This approach minimizes variations in noise between different circuit runs.
 The final mitigated result is then obtained by applying the inverse calibration matrix, as described in Eq.\ref{mitres}.